 Feb.
 13th, Ouita Michel, ” A Kentucky Chef’s Tale: The Quest for Kentucky’s Cuisine.”

-LEXINGTON, KY – The Rotary Club of Lexington will hold its weekly meeting Thursday, Feb.
+LEXINGTON, KY – The Rotary Club of Lexington will held its weekly meeting Thursday, Feb.
 13th, at the Red Mile, 1200 Red Mile Road.
-The program’s guest speaker is Ouita Michel.
-She will be presenting ” A Kentucky Chef’s Tale: The Quest for Kentucky’s Cuisine.”
+The program’s guest speaker was Ouita Michel.
+She presented” A Kentucky Chef’s Tale: The Quest for Kentucky’s Cuisine.”

 Since 2001, when Ouita Michel and her husband, Chris, opened their flagship Holly Hill Inn in Midway, Ky., she has made locally grown ingredients a priority in her world-class cuisine.
 Michel’s restaurants have purchased $3 million of Kentucky-grown meats, dairy and produce.
 She has been a James Beard Foundation Award nominee as Outstanding Restaurateur and Best Chef in the Southeast numerous times.
 Michel and her restaurants are regularly featured in media such as The New York Times, Southern Living, Garden & Gun, Food Network and Cooking Channel.
 She was a guest judge on Season 16 of Bravo’s Top Chef.